joshstevens19/simple-uniswap-sdk/README.md

   gasSettings?: GasSettings = undefined;
   // can be used to pass in a fork of uniswap contract details cloneUniswapContractDetails?: CloneUniswapContractDetails = undefined;
+  // can be used to define unsupported networks customNetwork?: CustomNetwork = undefined;

   constructor(settings?: {
     slippage?: number | undefined;